-See Asian & Slavic Languages & Literatures in the UI General Catalog to learn more about this major and graduating with honors.
+See Asian Languages and Literature in the UI General Catalog to learn more about earning a major or minor in this area, course requirements, and graduating with honors.

 Students interested in teaching Chinese or Japanese at the secondary school level will need to complete the College of Education's Teacher Education Program.